emh5600/Eryk-Heyssler/README.md

 # Eryk-Heyssler
 A repository containing just a few projects for future employers.

+Malloc Lab: A dynamic memory allocator which uses a segregated free list.
+Main file: mm.c.
+Written in C.

 Concurrency Lab : A program that is essentially a data structure for a channel.
 Demonstrates concurrent programming using semaphores, mutexes, and condition variables.
+Main files: channel.c, channel.h, buffer.c, buffer.h, linked_list.c.
 Written in C.

 tsh : A tiny shell application.
 Written in C.